McConnell warns GOP off Electoral College brawl in Congress

 With states having affirmed the election results, the Republicans faced a pivotal choice — to acknowledge Biden the president-elect or keep standing silently by as Trump wages a potentially damaging campaign to overturn the election.

-“At some point you have to face the music,” said Thune, the No. 2 GOP leader late Monday.
+“At some point you have to face the music,” Thune, the No. 2 GOP leader, said late Monday.
 “Once the Electoral College settles the issue today, it’s time for everybody to move on.”

 Historians and election officials have warned that Trump's unfounded claims of voter fraud threaten to erode Americans' faith in the election system.